bogdanfinn/tls-client-api/Readme.md

   "requestMethod": "GET"
 }
 ```
-* If `tlsClientIdentifier` is not specified chrome_104 will be used
+* If `tlsClientIdentifier` is not specified chrome_104 will be used.
+* You can use your own client by providing a ja3String instead of `tlsClientIdentifier`
 * `sessionId` is optional.
 When not provided the API creates a new Session.
 On every forwarded request you will receive the sessionId in the response to be able to reuse sessions (cookies).
 Be aware that a proxy or a tls profile can not be changed during a session.
 * If you do not want to set `requestBody` or `proxyUrl` use `null` instead of empty string
 * Header order might be random when no order is specified